Advanced glycation end-product: Formation of AGEs

-Dietary sources
+Dietary sources of AGEs

-Animal-derived foods that are high in fat and protein are generally AGE-rich and are prone to further AGE formation during cooking.
-However, only low molecular weight AGEs are absorbed through diet, and vegetarians have been found to have higher concentrations of overall AGEs compared to non-vegetarians.
-Therefore, it is unclear whether dietary AGEs contribute to disease and aging, or whether only endogenous AGEs (those produced in the body) matter.
-This does not free diet from potentially negatively influencing AGE, but potentially implies that dietary AGE may deserve less attention than other aspects of diet that lead to elevated blood sugar levels and formation of AGEs.
+Animal-derived foods that are high in fat and protein are generally rich in AGEs, and are especially prone to further AGE formation during cooking.
+However, only low molecular weight AGEs are efficiently absorbed through diet.
+Interestingly, vegetarians have been found to have higher overall concentrations of AGEs compared to non-vegetarians.
+It is estimated that 10-30% of plasma AGEs come from the diet.
+This raises uncertainty about the role of dietary AGEs in disease and aging, whether they significantly contribute, or if only endogenously produced AGEs (those formed within the body) are relevant.
+Most endogenous AGEs are produced intracellularly, and their rates of production and accumulation increase in response to high glycemic index diets, extended exposure to glycating moieties in vitro, and aging in laboratory animals and humans- even in non-diabetics.
+AGEs also accumulate upon aging, which is explained in more detail below.